 Situated on 500 acres in Waikapu, the Maui Tropical Plantation cultivates over 40 tropical crops, from macadamia nuts to papaya and coffee.
 But it’s not the crops alone that make the plantation a tourist attraction; it’s the excellent shopping, dining, and activities on offer.
 Spend a morning strolling the plantation’s flourishing grounds, where botanicals like hibiscus and plumeria are found in abundance.
 If you’re looking to dive deeper into what the plantation offers, climb aboard an informative tram tour, which takes about 40 minutes and explores the furthest reaches of the property.

-The premises are also home to a fresh produce stand, an enormous gift shop/market, a zipline (which is pretty tame— active seniors might enjoy this activity), and an acclaimed restaurant, Cafe O’lei at the Mill House.
+The premises is also home to a fresh produce stand, an enormous gift shop/market, a zipline (which is pretty tame— active seniors might enjoy this activity), and an acclaimed restaurant, Cafe O’lei at the Mill House.
 Entrance to the plantation is free.
 Open Tuesday to Sunday, 10 am to 4 pm.

 1670 Honoapiilani Highway, Wailuku.